COVID: High medical expenses take toll on poor families in India | DW | 05.07.2021

 Such high costs have taken a severe toll on families across the country, but the poor have been the worst affected.

-Anirudh Gaurang Gudlavalleti, a senior research associate at the Public Health Foundation of India, told DW that it was the poor in rural areas who faced "double marginalization" since they were both economically and socially neglected.
+Anirudh Gaurang Gudlavalleti, a senior research associate at the Public Health Foundation of India, told DW that the rural poor face "double marginalization" since they are both economically and socially neglected.

 He said there was a "huge lacuna when it came to availing medical services" because most of them could not pay out of their pockets.

-While government-run hospitals didn't have the requisite facilities and medical equipment, private hospitals proved beyond poor people's reach, the expert pointed out.
+While government-run hospitals don't have the requisite facilities and medical equipment, private hospitals are beyond poor people's reach, the expert pointed out.

 The health emergency has also pushed many people back into poverty.